aws-powertools/powertools-lambda-python/docs/quickstart.md

                 Timeout: 3
         Resources:
             HelloWorldFunction:
                 Type: AWS::Serverless::Function
                 Properties:
                     CodeUri: hello_world/
                     Handler: app.lambda_handler
                     Runtime: python3.9
                     Events:
                         HelloWorld:
                             Type: Api
                             Properties:
                                 Path: /hello
                                 Method: get
                         HelloWorldName:
                             Type: Api
                             Properties:
                                 Path: /hello/{name}
                                 Method: get
         Outputs:
             HelloWorldApi:
                 Description: "API Gateway endpoint URL for Prod stage for Hello World function"
                 Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-* We add two methods: `hello_name` and `hello` (line 1-7).
+* We add two methods: `hello_name` and `hello` (line 4,9).
-* We add the `Router` class which allows us to record the method that should be called when the specific request arrives (line 10-23).
+* We add the `Router` class which allows us to record the method that should be called when the specific request arrives (line 13).
-* We create the instance and added the configuration with the mapping of the processing methods and the http query method (line 26-28).
+* We create the instance and added the configuration with the mapping of the processing methods and the http query method (line 29-31).
-* In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query (line 34).
+* In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query (line 37).
-* Finally, we run this method and send the results back to API Gateway (line 35).
+* Finally, we run this method and send the results back to API Gateway (line 38).

 This approach simplifies the configuration of our infrastructure since we have added all API Gateway paths in the `HelloWorldFunction` event section.
 We need to understand the internal structure of the API Gateway request events, to deduce the requested path, http method and path parameters.
 This puts additional engineering effort to provide proper error handling.
 Also, if we decide to use another event source for our lambda, since we are highly coupled it requires rewriting of our lambda handler to get the information we need.
 Let's see how we can improve it with Powertools.

 === "app.py"

-    ```python hl_lines="1 4 7 12 18"
+    ```python hl_lines="3 5 8 13 19"
+    import json

     from aws_lambda_powertools.event_handler.api_gateway import ApiGatewayResolver

     app = ApiGatewayResolver()

     @app.get("/hello/<name>")
     def hello_name(name):
-        return {"statusCode": 200, "body": {"message": f"hello {name}!"}}
+        return {"statusCode": 200, "body": json.dumps({"message": f"hello {name}!"})}

     @app.get("/hello")
     def hello():
-        return {"statusCode": 200, "body": {"message": "hello unknown!"}}
+        return {"statusCode": 200, "body": json.dumps({"message": "hello unknown!"})}

     def lambda_handler(event, context):